top of page

 Everything

-skills.
-One of the core principles is generalization, the idea that a skill isn't truly mastered until it can be used across multiple environments, not just one.
+One of the concepts I often used in education was generalization: the idea that a skill is not truly learned unless someone can apply it across multiple environments, not just one.
+And suddenly, it clicked.

 Jam Gamble on Stage